Backlash against DEI spreads to more states

 “Because of that, I’m here now,” Romero said on the House floor when the bill was up for debate.
 “What it did is it addressed the disparities. … There’s unintentional consequences when we just try to sweep things and say we’re all the same, because we’re not.
 There’s still a lot of things that have to change in this country for us all to be on a level playing field.”

-The post Backlash against DEI spreads to more states appeared first on Louisiana Illuminator.
+The post Backlash against DEI spreads to more states appeared first on West Virginia Watch.